-On behalf of the Faculty of Society & Design, I wish to welcome you to the Bond University School of Psychology.
+On behalf of the Faculty of Society & Design, I wish to welcome you to the School of Psychology at Bond University.

-The Bond University School of Psychology has established itself as a leader in undergraduate and postgraduate teaching and research.
 We offer a number of undergraduate and postgraduate study options, all of which are accredited by the Australian Psychology Accreditation Council (APAC) and approved by the Psychology Board of Australia (PsyBA).

-By studying Psychology at Bond, students will be professionally qualified from a bachelor's level up to and including a doctoral level.
+By studying psychology at Bond, students can become professionally qualified from a bachelor's to a doctoral level.

 The range of psychology programs and subjects on offer allows students to specialise in a specific area of interest or simply undertake a few psychology subjects as electives.

-Our Psychology academics are recognised nationally and internationally for their expertise and are dedicated to supporting students through their journey at Bond.
-Our academics partake in ongoing research, including interests such as: addiction, arson, human cognition and development, mental health, mindfulness, neuroeducation via virtual reality, personality and behaviour, spatial navigation 3D, and special category offenders.
+Our psychology academics are recognised nationally and internationally for their expertise, and are dedicated to supporting students through their journeys at Bond.

+Our academics partake in ongoing research, across topics such as mental health, addiction, dementia, human cognition and development, mindfulness, neuroeducation via virtual reality, personality and behaviour, spatial navigation, and special category offenders.

-Here at Bond, we offer small class sizes and a hands-on approach to teaching that enables students to optimise their learning experience through a high level of personal tuition and support.
-Whether students commence studies as an undergraduate or postgraduate, our accelerated programs allow them to complete their studies sooner.
-Employability is paramount, which is why we equip our students with a competitive edge beyond graduation.
+Importantly, here at Bond, we offer very small class sizes and a hands-on approach to teaching that enables students to optimise their learning experience through a high level of personal tuition and support.
+Our accelerated programs allow undergraduate and postgraduate students to complete studies sooner than their peers at other universities.
+Employability is at the heart of our thinking and plans, which is why we equip our students with a competitive edge that benefits them beyond graduation.

-Again, a warm welcome to the Bond University School of Psychology.
+Again, a warm welcome to the School of Psychology at Bond University.
 I look forward to meeting you on campus.

-Dr Bruce Watt Head of School, School of Psychology Faculty of Society & Design Bond University
+Professor Ahmed Moustafa Head of School, School of Psychology Faculty of Society & Design Bond University

-Your pathway
+Your pathway options